awsdocs/aws-doc-sdk-examples/dotnetv3/Glacier/README.md

 The examples in this folder use the default user account.
 The call to initialize the client object does not specify the AWS region.
-Supply the AWS region to match your own as a parameter to the client constructor.
+Supply the AWS Region to match your own as a parameter to the client constructor.
 For
 example:

 ```